 Has your local organising committee thought of applying to your local Waitrose Store for funding for your local event?
 If you stress your role in bringing the local community together to explore how to build a more sustainable and fairer world, you stand a chance of being selected.
 There is often a long lead-in time though so apply early and keep it general, as you might not get it in time for this year's theme but maybe next year!

-This is from the Waitrose website: To be considered for a donation, good causes and charities should contact their local Waitrose branch store.
+This is from the Waitrose website: "Each month every Waitrose branch donates £1,000 (£500 in Convenience shops) between 3 local good causes that you choose".
+To be considered for a donation, good causes and charities should contact their local Waitrose branch store.
+Customers and Partners can also put forward the names of organisations they would like their local branch to support by filling out a leaflet in store.
 Partners (Waitrose employees) will then vote which three causes to support each month at their branch's 'PartnerVoice' forum, a means of voicing opinion on branch issues.
-Customers and Partners can also put forward the names of organisations they would like their local branch to support by filling out a leaflet in store.

 Shoppers then get to help decide how the sum is divided amongst the three selected organisations.
-They will be given a token at the checkout, which they can place in one of three boxes at the store exit, each allocated to a different cause.
-The amount a cause receives is directly proportional to the number of tokens they receive from customers.
+They receive a token at the checkout, which they can place in one of three boxes at the store exit, each allocated to a different cause.
+The amount a cause receives is directly proportional to the number of tokens customers allocate to it.

 Other Supermarkets (posted 1 Sept 2015)

-A wide range of supermarkets offer grants for local community activities - see a recently compiled guide here
+A wide range of supermarkets offer grants for local community activities - why not check out yours?

 Ask your local (or County) Councillor